 * Applicable sales tax for your billing zip code may be applied

-Homebot gives real estate agents dedicated paid plans starting at $50/mo, or $25/mo with a co-sponsoring lender.
-Fello starts at $165/mo and gates its AI seller scoring behind the $415 to $499/mo Growth plan.
+Homebot gives real estate agents dedicated plans starting at $50/mo, or $25/mo with a co-sponsoring lender.
+Fello's entry plan starts at $498/mo — and every added user is an additional $50/mo seat.

 No lender co-sponsor required